zwright101/assignment-unit-5.2/readme.md

 # Unit 5, Part 2 - HTML/CSS Practice

-This unit, we'll be exploring objects by creating an application to help maintain a record collection.
-We will be creating objects using `object literal` syntax.
+This assignment, we'll be reviewing HTML and CSS by styling a page which could be used for a record collection.

 ## Topics Covered

-- objects
-- HTML & CSS
+- HTML review
+- `background-color`
+- `background-image`
+- `margin`
+- `padding`

 ## Assignment - Practice with HTML & CSS